jmicko/coinbot/docs/ROADMAP.md

 ## P3: Frontend Cleanup

+- [x] Document the REST refresh, websocket invalidation, and request-identifier flow.
 - Remove obvious debug logs from providers/components.
 - Confirm old frontend code is still needed.
 If not, archive or remove it in a separate change.
 - Keep websocket messages as invalidation hints unless a specific data stream needs direct state updates.